-- (iii) in subparagraph (1), replace "to prevent" with "for preventing"; and - (iv) in subparagraph (1),delete ", and safeguards to deter the entry of unauthorised persons or vehicles to the aerodrome operational area"; and - (v) after subparagraph (1), insert: - (1A) safeguards for deterring the entry of unauthorised persons and vehicles to the aerodrome operational area; and - (b) in rule 139.69, replace paragraph (b) with: - (b) An applicant for the grant of an aerodrome operator certificate for an aerodrome referred to in rule 139.5(aa) must ensure the safeguards required by paragraphs (a)(1) and (a)(1A)- - (1) in areas adjacent to the aerodrome operational area to which the public has direct vehicle or pedestrian access- - (i) are continuous barriers that may include existing structures, gates and doors with secured or controlled access; and - (ii) are at least 1200 millimetres in height; and - (2) in other areas, are of a construction and height appropriate to prevent incursion by animals likely to endanger aircraft operations.
+(1) safeguards for preventing inadvertent entry of animals to the movement area; and

+(1A) safeguards for deterring the entry of unauthorised persons and vehicles to the aerodrome operational area; and

+(2) reasonable protection of persons and property from aircraft blast.

+(b) An applicant for the grant of an aerodrome operator certificate for an aerodrome referred to in rule 139.5(aa) must ensure the safeguards required by paragraphs (a)(1) and (a)(1A)-

+- (1) in areas adjacent to the aerodrome operational area to which the public has direct vehicle or pedestrian access- - (i) are continuous barriers that may include existing structures, gates and doors with secured or controlled access; and - (ii) are at least 1200 millimetres in height; and - (2) in other areas, are of a construction and height appropriate to prevent incursion by animals likely to endanger aircraft operations.